What is a good way to break this long page into shorter pieces? Discuss: Talk:Projects#too_big_to_edit.

 Mari Silbey.
 "How to make your own tricorder".

-The N8VEM Single Board Computer (SBC) is a home brew Z80 small computer project.
+The RetroBrew Computers Project (also called "Home Brew Computing Project" ?) began with the Andrew Lynch (N8VEM) Single Board Computer (SBC), a home brew Z80 small computer project.
 It is made in the style of vintage computers of the mid to late 1970's and early 1980's using a mix of classic and modern technologies.
 Its purpose is to entertain through education.
 It is intended to be used to teach and promote principles of electronic computer design.
 It is a solely non-profit educational project and is not intended for any commercial application.
 Please see the wiki for detailed information on the N8VEM project.
-N8VEM Mailing List N8VEM wiki
+N8VEM Mailing List RetroBrew Computers Wiki (was: N8VEM wiki )

 Home Power - Off the Grid Projects

-Definitionofis is designing a MPPT Solar and Wind Power Boost Charge Controller to match and boost low voltages to higher voltage, 12v, 24v or 48v batteries.
+(2) The MPPT Solar and Wind Power Boost Charge Controller matches lower input voltages to higher 12v, 24v or 48v batteries using LTC3703.

-Maximum power point tracking allows a solar panel, wind turbine, etc to achieve maximum efficiency.
+Maximum power point tracking makes a solar panel, wind turbine, et cetera, achieve maximum efficiency.

-The project video shows a fridge timer which can be set to trigger during high battery voltage sunny days so the defrost cycle never uses valuable battery power.
+The project video shows a fridge timer which can be set to defrost on sunny days so the defrost cycle never uses valuable battery power on cloudy days.
 It is switchable to act like a regular defrost timer for long cloudy stretches of time, like winter.

 The project video shows a way to power solar panel rotator motors from a solar panel, supplemented by a walladapter.